marktron/quote-card/XCODE_SETUP.md

 ## Step 5: Build and Run

-1. Select the **"Pullquote"** scheme from the scheme selector
+1. Select the **"QuoteCard"** scheme from the scheme selector
 2. Product → Run (or **Cmd+R**)
-3. The Pullquote app should launch with a welcome screen
+3. The QuoteCard app should launch with a welcome screen
 4. Keep the app running
 5. Open Safari
 6. Go to Safari → Settings (or Preferences) → Extensions
-7. Find **"Pullquote"** and enable it
+7. Find **"QuoteCard"** and enable it

 ## Step 6: Test the Extension

 1. In Safari, navigate to any webpage with text (try a blog post or news article)
 2. Select some text (a sentence or paragraph)
-3. Right-click → "Create Pullquote"
+3. Right-click → "Create QuoteCard"
 4. A popup should open with a preview of your quote card
 5. Try the controls:
    - Change aspect ratio (square/portrait/landscape)